rust-lang/book/second-edition/src/ch20-06-graceful-shutdown-and-cleanup.md

 - Add tests of the library's functionality
 - Change calls to `unwrap` to more robust error handling
 - Use `ThreadPool` to perform some other task rather than serving web requests
+- Find a thread pool crate on crates.io and implement a similar web server using the crate instead and compare its API and robustness to the thread pool we implemented

 ## Summary